Dhruv-Srivastava/Brunel-UI-Assignment/Readme.md

 ## React Internship Project Assignment

-**Note: Please keep the zoom level of the browser at 70-80% for the best viewing experience.**

 ### How to install

 1. Download the zip file of code or open the terminal and run `git clone https://github.com/Dhruv-Srivastava/Brunel-UI-Assignment`